OSU-Net/cyder/README.md

 - Create an empty database for Cyder.
 (A separate user is recommended.)
 Enter database settings into `cyder/settings/local.py`.

-- Sync the database and run migrations:
+- Sync the database and run migrations (don't create a superuser unless you know what you're doing):

     ```
 python manage.py syncdb